HediaWei/cognitive_test_group_5/README.md

 Insert description of test

 ### Memory Test
-This test ask users to do math calculation and give answer in short time: number with operator will appear and disappear after 2s.
-At the end of the test, users' details information, average time spend for easy part and hard part questions, total time,and final score will be recorded.
-Also users would know their results at the end of the test.
+This test asks users to observe a grid of coloured shapes for 20 seconds, then answer around 5 questions testing their memory of the grid.
+The users will be tested on 3 grids each containing different shapes and colours.
+At the end of the test, users' details information, score for each grid and total score will be recorded and uploaded to a google form.
+The test can also be performed even without user consent, and no personal data will be recorded.
+Users will also know their results at the end of the test, as well as their scores after each round.

 ### Spatial Reasoning Test
 This test requires the user to compare a 3D arrangement of coloured cubes to four possible 2D plans of different orientations and determine which is not possible.
 At the end of the test, average time, total time, and number of incorrect inputs will be recorded.
 The user will also be given the option to provide data about themselves so that their results can be used in our analyses, however the test can be performed even without user consent, and no personal data will be recorded.